 We all love holiday lighting and decorations – from traditional icicle or netting lights and lighted garland, to more modern LED string sets and motorized displays.
 Closely inspect these before you decorate – most are not designed or priced to last for a long time.
 Replace worn, broken, or loose bulb connections.

 Many times it’s what you can’t see (Ting’s specialty!) that can silently lead to a fire – even after you’ve inspected.
-Below is one such example from a Ting customer from just a few days ago.
+Below is one such example from a Ting customer.

 We had a fire disaster diverted!!
 A very old snowman ornament had a malfunction and Ting alerted us before it truly overheated.
 It was on cotton snow so we are sure it would have created a fire…arcs were detected and when TING contacted me, we figured out what was creating the arcs and when I touched the snowman he was hot!
 YIKES!
 We are very thankful to Ting.Alice S.